- Search The Registry

-He was born in Blantyre, South Lanarkshire, Scotland, and grew up with several siblings in a single tenement room.
+He was born in Blantyre, South Lanarkshire, Scotland, and grew up in a single tenement room with several siblings.
 He started working at a cotton mill company as a child and would follow his long work schedule with schooling during evenings and weekends.
 He eventually studied medicine in Glasgow before going on to train with the London Missionary Society for a year.
 He completed his medical studies at various institutions in 1840 in London, England.
-In the official role of a "medical missionary," he set forth to Africa, arriving in Cape Town, South Africa in March 1841.
+In the official role of a "medical missionary," he set forth to Africa, arriving in Cape Town, South Africa, in March 1841.
 A few years later, he married Mary Moffat; the couple would have several children.

-His subsequent exploration of the central African watershed was the culmination of the beginning period of European geographical colonial penetration of Africa.
-Livingstone wrote about a group of slaves forced to march by Arab slave traders in the African Great Lakes region when he was traveling there in 1866: We passed a slave woman shot or stabbed through the body and lying on the path: a group of men stood about a hundred yards off on one side, and another of the women on the other side, looking on; they said an Arab who passed early that morning had done it in anger at losing the price he had given for her, because she was unable to walk any longer.
+His subsequent exploration of the central African watershed culminated in the beginning of European geographical colonial penetration of Africa.
+Livingstone wrote about a group of slaves forced to march by Arab slave traders in the African Great Lakes region when he was traveling there in 1866: We passed a slave woman shot or stabbed through the body and lying on the path: a group of men stood about a hundred yards off on one side, and another of the women on the other side, looking on; they said an Arab who passed early that morning had done it in anger at losing the price he had given for her because she was unable to walk any longer.
 27th June 1866 - To-day we came upon a man dead from starvation, as he was very thin.
-One of our men wandered and found many slaves with slave-sticks on, abandoned by their masters from want of food; they were too weak to be able to speak or say where they had come from; some were quite young.
+One of our men wandered and found many slaves with slave sticks on, abandoned by their masters from want of food; they were too weak to be able to speak or say where they had come from; some were quite young.

-Livingstone's letters, books, and journals did stir up public support for the abolition of slavery; however, he became dependent for assistance on the very slave-traders whom he wished to put out of business.
-He was a poor leader of his peers, and he ended up on his last expedition as an individualist explorer with servants and porters but no expert support around him.
+Livingstone's letters, books, and journals did stir up public support for the abolition of slavery; however, he became dependent on assistance from the very slave traders whom he wished to put out of business.
+He was a poor leader of his peers and ended up on his last expedition as an individualist explorer with servants and porters but no expert support around him.
 At the same time, he did not use the brutal methods of maverick explorers such as Henry Morgan Stanley to keep his retinue of porters in line and his supplies secure.

 David Livingstone died on May 1, 1873.
-At the same time, his missionary travels, "disappearance", and eventual death in Africa and subsequent glorification as a posthumous national hero in 1874 led to the founding of several major central African Christian missionary initiatives carried forward in the era of the European "Scramble for Africa".
+At the same time, his missionary travels, "disappearance," eventual death in Africa , and subsequent glorification as a posthumous national hero in 1874 led to the founding of several major central African Christian missionary initiatives carried forward in the era of the European "Scramble for Africa."
 Known as the Berlin Conference.